 Last week, on the feast of St. Joseph the Worker, the first-ever Religious Brothers Day was commemorated.
-The May 1 occasion, announced by the Brothers Think Tank – a group comprising members of four religious conference – was established to celebrate the religious brotherhood and to inspire young men to consider the brothers’ vocation.
+The May 1 occasion, announced by the Brothers Think Tank – a group comprising members of four religious conferences – was established to celebrate the religious brotherhood and to inspire young men to consider the brothers’ vocation.

 Following the publication of the Vatican document on the “Identity and Mission of the Religious Brother in the Church,” a committee was formed to plan the celebration, which included prayer services and tributes to jubilarian brothers from lay and mixed communities and institutes of apostolic life, as well as other activities, according to the website of the National Religious Vocation Conference.
 A prayer card commissioned for the celebration focuses on the vocation of brothers — a gift given by God, received by the brothers, and shared with others.